Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 - **Metadata Limitations**: 📄 Some metadata fields may not populate due to limitations in the information accessible from HypnoTube.

+- **Private Video Downloads**: 🛑 The plugin cannot download private videos from HypnoTube.

+- **Photo Gallery Downloads**: 📷 The plugin is unable to download photo galleries from HypnoTube.

 ## Support and Contributions 🤝

 For any inquiries or contributions, please [open an issue on GitHub](https://github.com/Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/issues).